BaLM / BaLM₁₀ by Prof. Michael Bach

 Basic approach

 Three basic dimensions of vision, namely light perception, light localization and motion perception are tested in a very straightforward way to assess ultra-low vision (worse than finger counting or hand movement).
-Stimuli are presented on a screen, announced by a sound, and the observer responds by pressing on of the cursor keys: → ↑ ← ↓.
+It was found that BaLM can successfully quantify vision below hand movement.
+Hand movement and above can be quantified by FrACT.
+Stimuli are presented on the computer screen, announced by a sound, and the observer responds by pressing on of the cursor keys: → ↑ ← ↓.

 1. Light perception is tested with a full-screen light flash, reaction is seen (↑) / not seen (↓)